Frequently Asked Questions

 We operate in seasons with fewer insects so you can focus on the good stuff.
 You may still encounter mosquitoes and sandflies, but far less than during peak rainy seasons.
 Bring repellent, long clothes and light layers.

 Training phase may include a social tipple around the fire.
+If you want to bring a bottle that’s great.
 During survival, it’s water only.

 There’s no phone signal on the island.
 Instructors carry a satellite phone for emergencies.
-You will receive contact details before departure to share our team’s details with those who need them.
+You will receive contact details before departure to share our team’s details with family members who need them.

 Yes, though unless it’s a medical emergency, you’ll cover transport back and any accommodation costs on the mainland.